 After watching The Edge of Seventeen, a moving coming-of-age film starring Hailee Steinfeld as Nadine Franklin, a witty yet socially hopeless 17-year old girl who struggles to come to grips with her best (and only) friend dating her golden boy older brother, I was in awe of Steinfeld’s performance.

-As fiery and smart as her character was, she was just as insecure and resentful, and the euphoric highs and heartbreaking lows she experienced throughout the movie triggered memories of the wholesome yet painfully awkward moments that high school was chock full of.
+As fiery and smart as her character was, she was just as insecure and resentful.
+And after watching the euphoric highs and heartbreaking lows she experienced throughout the movie, it triggered memories of the wholesome yet painfully awkward moments that high school was chock full of.

 Steinfeld is one of the most talented young actresses in Hollywood today, earning a Golden Globe nomination for Best Actress for her performance in The Edge of Seventeen and even an Oscar nomination for Best Supporting Actress for her role in True Grit when she was only 13 years old.